Skills: Routine use of the antenatal card

 - The method by which the gestational age is estimated must be recorded in the box at the top left-hand corner of the growth chart.
 In this case a tick should be made opposite ‘SF measurement’.

 - The fundal growth must be carefully recorded at the following visits.
-If little or no growth occurs in the next 4 weeks, the diagnosis of intra-uterine growth restriction must be made.
+If little or no growth occurs in the next 4 weeks, a diagnosis of intra-uterine growth restriction must be made.
 If excessive growth occurs, multiple pregnancy must be excluded.
-Normal growth with the SF-height between the 90th and 10th centiles confirms a normal growing singleton pregnancy.
-This information also confirms that using the SF-height to determine gestational age was correct.
+Normal growth with the SF height between the 90th and 10th centiles confirms a normal growing singleton pregnancy.
+This information also confirms that using the SF height to determine gestational age was correct.

 The symphysis-fundus height must be plotted on the graph at every subsequent antenatal clinic visit.
 As before, the symphysis-fundus height measurement and the gestational age are used to determine where the dot should be made on the graph.
-For example, if the patient’s present visit is 4 weeks after she last attended the antenatal clinic, the S-F height measurement must be plotted 4 weeks later on the graph.
+For example, if the patient’s present visit is 4 weeks after she last attended the antenatal clinic, the SF height measurement must be plotted 4 weeks later on the graph (Figure 2A-8).

-From 34 weeks gestation onwards the lie and the presenting part must be determined at every visit (as described in skills chapter 1B).
+From 34 weeks gestation onwards the lie and the presenting part must be determined at every visit.
 The presenting part may be a vertex or breech.
 If the presenting part is a fetal head, then the amount of head above the pelvic brim must be determined.

-A space is provided on the antenatal card for brief notes.
+A space for brief notes is provided on the antenatal card.
 A block is also provided for a problem list.
-Few notes are needed and usually there are no notes in patients who are assessed as being low risk with normal pregnancies.
+Few notes are needed and usually there are no notes for patients that are assessed as being low risk with normal pregnancies (Figure 2A-9).

-Figure 2A-6: A problem list with short notes
+Figure 2A-9: A problem list with short notes